w3ctag/design-reviews/reviews/dbsc-analysis.md

 regularly request that the browser demonstrate that it has access to the private key that was registered through the enrollment process.
-Ideally, that access is not required for most interactions, because generating and validating a digital signature is somewhat expensive for both client and server.
+Ideally, that access is not required for most interactions, because generating and validating a digital signature is somewhat expensive for both client and server, especially, for the client, if the key is stored in a TPM.

 Justin Richer hinted at an alternative pattern that is worth exploring in [issue 112](https://github.com/w3c/webappsec-dbsc/issues/112).